Dendekky/dendekky/README.md

 # Dendekky

-_✨ A senior web developer with over 5 years of experience building things people love. ✨_
+_✨ A fullstack web developer with over 5 years of experience building things people love. ✨_

 ## About me